-- 9. When entering or leaving a school campus, drivers of vehicles shall follow all applicable traffic laws and: - a.
-All traffic flow and direction patterns established, whether temporary or permanent, using cones, markings or other instructional signage - b.
-The physical and/or verbal directions of school staff assigned to parking or traffic flow duties. - c.
-All directions provided by law enforcement or other school or public safety official. - i.
-The school may partner with the district's Safe Schools office and/or local law enforcement to provide traffic monitoring and enforcement of traffic laws if deemed necessary.
+- 1. When entering or leaving a school campus, drivers of vehicles shall follow all applicable traffic laws and: - a.
+All traffic flow and direction patterns established, whether temporary or permanent, through the use of cones, markings or other instructional signage - b.
+The physical and/or verbal directions of school staff assigned to parking or traffic flow duties - c.
+All directions provided by law enforcement or other school or public safety official - i.
+The school may partner with the district's Safe Schools office and/or local law enforcement to provide traffic monitoring and enforcement of traffic laws if deemed necessary